-Where Do I Start When Private
+Where Do I Start When Private Labeling

 How Did I Hear About Private Labeling?

-How Far Have I come In My Private Label
+How Far Have I Come?

 As of today, I have passed the first steps of taking lots of online courses on how to private label and sell on Amazon’s FBA – Fulfillment by Amazon Program.
 I will probably write a future article/blog post explaining the FBA program a bit closer, but for now, you can read about it here.

-I have also done extensive research to come up with a product that I think will sell good and has a good net profit.
+I have also done extensive research to come up with a product I think will sell good and has a good net profit.

-Net Profit of 30% and Up
+A Net Profit 0f 30% And Up

-You Are Also Leveraging Amazon’s
+You Are Leveraging Amazon’s

 Existing Buyer Traffic

-The process understanding UPC and FNSKUs’ was a bit tricky and took a while, but I highly recommend watching tutorials on YouTube.
+The process of understanding UPC and FNSKUs’ was a bit tricky and took a while, but I highly recommend watching tutorials on YouTube.
 They helped me tremendously.

 We have created our first listing of the product on Amazon and prepared the shipping into the FBA program, so they know what products to expect before they arrive.
 It is a bit tricky to understand this process at first.
 It feels a bit backwards to me… so take your time studying tutorials.

-Right now, we are waiting on the final step before placing the order – to see how the product will look like with packaging and logo.
+As of now, we are waiting on the final step before placing the order – to see how the product will look like with packaging and logo.

-How We Hopefully Will Look Watching the Sales Numbers on Amazon
+Hopefully, How We Will Look Watching The Sales Numbers On Amazon

 Although, there are so many more benefits than disadvantages with selling on Amazon, so do not get discouraged by this.